 The Tower was a popular stacking game in which pieces of a tower slide over one another and you must stop the piece exactly on top of the bottom one to prevent a chunk from coming off making your next piece smaller.
 As you climb the tower the pieces move faster and faster and the goal is to beat your previous record.
 It’s a fun pick-up-and-play game that can get addictive in short bursts, but here we have an Assassin’s Creed skin to celebrate its 10th anniversary.

-The game is free, doesn’t take up much space, and isn’t harmful in any way and plays well for what it is.
+The game is free, doesn’t take up much space, isn’t harmful in any way, and plays well for what it is.
 I can’t complain much as it isn’t trying to be much at all.

 I’m not really a fan of these mobile sniper games, but Lonewolf caught my eye due to the art style and mature content.
 The game has a noir/mob gang comic vibe to it, and it is actually quite entertaining — albeit formulaic.
 You play as a military veteran who used to be a sniper and loves killing.
 You pick up work for a mob boss and stay neutral through the whole thing.
 Nothing to write home about, but enough to keep you pumping through levels.